Research helps us to improve our understanding of marine pests. This informs our approach to prevent and manage marine pest risks.

 Our research is focused on 5 priority areas:

-- reducing the risk of new marine pests (establishment and spread)
+- reducing the risk of marine pest establishment and spread

 - strong surveillance

 - continuous marine pest biosecurity research and development

 - getting businesses, the community and others more engaged.